STRHunter/TRIM/Readme.txt

 Application: Phylogeny construction

-We have used the distance-based phylogney.
-There are two major steps in computation of distance-based phylogney
+We have used the distance-matrix based phylogney.
+There are two major steps in computation of distance-matrix based phylogney

 a) Computation of distance matrix.